 Q&A: The co-founders of Grape Witches on the power of natural wine

 Nicole Campbell and Krysta Oben are on a mission to make their favourite wines more accessible.
-The industry veterans launched their business back in 2016 with the shared goal of bringing the complexity and diversity of natural wine to the masses, hosting education sessions that felt more like parties.
+The industry veterans launched their business back in 2016 with the shared goal of bringing the complexity and diversity of natural wine to the masses by way of tastings and education sessions that felt more like parties.
 Faced with the pandemic, the Grape Witches event space turned into a stylish bottle shop, Grape Glass, which now serves over 50 organic, natural and biodynamic wines available for pickup and Ontario-wide delivery.

-Catching up with Nicole and Krysta, who are also TL Insider’s sommeliers-in-residence this month, we had the chance to discuss some of their favourite wine regions, community initiatives, and what members can expect from their upcoming wine tasting and masterclass on February 27.
+Catching up with Nicole and Krysta, this month’s TL Insider sommeliers-in-residence, we had the chance to dig into some of their favourite wine regions, community initiatives, and what members can expect from their upcoming masterclass on February 27.

-How did you meet and become business partners?
+How did the two of you come to be business partners?

 Nicole: I was working in wine importing at the time, around eight years ago, and Krysta has always worked in really great restaurants around Toronto.
 I probably met Krysta while cold-calling her, selling malbec.
 She’s always written really great wine lists, and we connected over our shared interest in natural wine.
 We started Grape Witches as a passion project with the intention of sharing different wine stories.
 It started with us throwing parties in the back of our friends’ restaurants, where people would often ask us a lot of questions about the wines we were pouring.
 We ran with that idea and started hosting educational events to talk about the wines we loved.
 It all happened really organically, almost by accident—and now these educational sessions are a core part of our business.